EdenRidgway/XY-Wifi-Clock/Readme.md

 ###  Changes from Fork of EdenRidgway XY-Wifi-Clock Project

 The main change is to enable use of the DS1307 real-time clock chip.
-This allows the clock to be used when a wifi connection is unavailable.
+This allows the clock to be used when a Wifi connection is unavailable.

 Other changes are:
 * Add long-press functionality to the UP and DOWN buttons.
 Long-pressing the UP button displays the current date.
 Long-pressing the DOWN button displays currently enabled alarms.
 Alarms that will occur later today or tomorrow blink twice.
 * Use the two LEDs on the top of the clock board.
-The blue LED indicates a successful connection to a WiFi network.
+The blue LED indicates a successful connection to a Wifi network.
 The red LED displays NTP connection status.
 If a successful NTP time fetch has occurred, the LED will light continuously.
 If NTP is unavailable or has failed a periodic update, the LED will blink.
 * Add an alarm buzzer.
 If selected on the config page, the buzzer will sound at the alarm time.
 It will turn off if the web config page is fetched by a browser.
 It will also turn off if an external alarm silence switch is installed.
 The silence switch is a momentary normally open pushbutton that is connected between the KEY pad on the small 90 degree daughter board and ground.
 Finally, the buzzer will turn off after a 5 minute timeout.
 * Add an external AM/PM LED.
 The "dots" on the clock display aren't that great for displaying AM/PM, as talked about in the EdenRidgway project discussion.
 The rightmost dot would be ideal, but it doesn't appear to be connected on the PWB.
 An external LED can be added between the PIN2 pad and ground.
 The drive for the LED is one of the pulse-width modulated outputs of the ESP8285.
 The duty cycle of the pulse is varied when the display brightness changes, so the external LED brightness varies.
 * The number of alarms was changed from 6 to 7 so as to be able to have a unique alarm for each day of the week.
 * The possible brightness levels was changed from 7 to 8.
 * The web config page has more options for clock format, date format, alarm sound, auto-brightness enable and individual alarm enable.
 * A new file, XY-Wifi-Clock.h was added that allows for changing various constants used in the program.
 Read the comments to see what can be modified.
+* 12 hour operation is fully supported in the clock and on the config page.
+Previously alarms were always 24 hour based, even if the clock was set to display 12 hour time.

 Using the DS1307 clock chip changes the way the clock works.
-Previously, the clock had to have a wifi connection to work.
+Previously, the clock had to have a Wifi connection to work.
 Now it doesn't.
-The clock always tries to connect to wifi at power-up, but only for 15 seconds.
-If wifi can't connect, the clock chip time is used.
+The clock always tries to connect to Wifi at power-up, but only for 15 seconds.
+If Wifi can't connect, the clock chip time is used.
 The 15 second time can be changed in the XY-Wifi-Clock.h file.
-Whenever a successful NTP clock update occures, the clock chip time is reset.
+Whenever a successful NTP clock update occurs, the clock chip time is reset.
 Note that a CR927 battery must be installed for the clock to maintain time without power.

-On
-e other change is to easily allow changing the wifi connection.
-If you hold the SET button down for 5 seconds during power-up, the currently saved wifi connection is erased and the XY-Clock hotspot is activated.
-Accessing the hotspot at 192.168.4.1 allows you to pick a new wifi connection.
-The display will show a count-down from 5 to 1, and then will display "conn".
+One other change is to easily allow changing the Wifi connection.
+If you hold the SET button down for 5 seconds during power-up, the currently saved Wifi connection is erased and the XY-Clock hotspot is activated.
+Connect to the XY-Clock hotspot, then access it at 192.168.4.1 to pick a new Wifi connection.
+The display will show a count-down from 5 to 1, and will then display "conn".

 ## Possible Future Changes

- - [ ] Change web page to display alarm times in 12 hour format, currently alarms are always specified in 24 hour format
  - [ ] Add a snooze alarm function
  - [ ] Support uploading of user defined alarm sounds